lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    the window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
-However, if an ACK is lost, the sender assumes that all fragments covered by the ACK have been successfully delivered.
-And the receiver will abort the on-going fragmented packet transmission.
-One exception to this behavior is in the last window, whete the receiver MUST transmit an ACK, even if all the fragments in the last window have been correctly received.
+However, if an ACK is lost, the sender assumes that all fragments covered by the ACK have been successfully delivered, and the receiver will abort the on-going fragmented packet transmission.
+One exception to this behavior is in the last window, where the receiver MUST transmit an ACK, even if all the fragments in the last window have been correctly received.

 The same reliability option MUST be used for all fragments of a packet.
 It is up to implementers and/or representatives of the